Akuli/jou/doc/perf.md

     (As a side note, some people say that it is better to use the *minimum* of the measured times than their average.
     I personally don't have an opinion on this.)
-- Enabling more optimizations doesn't necessarily make your code run faster.
-    For example, we got 0.48 seconds with both `-O2` and `-O3`.

 Also, note that I used the `clang` C compiler, because it uses LLVM and Jou also uses LLVM.